lbrock98/java/BattleGame/README.md

 Random generator, classes, loops, conditionals, command-line inputs, reading/writing to files.

 ## Challenges and future implementations:
-I need to update the spells class has some bugs and needs to be updated.
+I need to update the spells class.
+Ultimately this game could be transferred to a server and run with simple graphics.

 ## Installation
 This app runs on any system that supports java code.